 Of course Bart Breen couldn’t figure us out.
 Although he sometimes posts stuff regarding “organic” churches, Bart Breen has never successfully helped start – nor does he have a history of successfully being part of – any participatory fellowship or related community.

-In fact, while opining on all things “organic” and parroting lots of Frank Viola’s views, Bart Breen remains part of a traditional institutional church that meets in a county just north of us.
+In fact, while opining on all things “organic” and parroting lots of Frank Viola’s views, Bart Breen isn’t even part of a local church and only occasionally, according to his own blog, attends a traditional institutional church that meets in a county just north of us.

 Bart Breen’s problems with us go way back.
 He has repeatedly stated – in his own writings – that scripture is NOT (he likes to use all caps here) the written Word of God, and took great umbrage when I challenged his views a year or so ago in some very civil responses to some of his Facebook postings.